Julian-Tipler/extension-template/README.md

 - Free moms with basic styling
 - Each additional mon is 2.99 or 4.99
 - Buying a premium one unlocks more expressions (future, for now we just do happy and sad no animation)
+- Make sure to change stripe images so they know they are selecting the right Mom

 ### Implementation: